-Adopting this program would allow Victoria Brain Injury Society to continue to offer this valuable program, which serves brain injury survivors by assisting them to improve their musical ability, and provides additional beneficial outcomes such as:
+Adopting this program will sustain current Music Therapy programming at VIBS.
+Music Therapy serves brain injury survivors by assisting them to improve their musical ability, and provides additional beneficial outcomes such as:

 • Improved musical ability leading to improved motor functions;